Jilee Dhummuugaa

+This woreda derives its name from the Jile clan of Wollo Oromos who live there, and the Tumuga region in which its located.
+Prior to 1995, Jile Tumuga was administered jointly with Efratana Gidim woreda under the former Efrata & Jile woreda, which was the center of Yifat and Tumuga awrajja in Shewa province.
+Ataye town served as the capital of Yifat & Tumuga awrajja, as well as the Efrata-Jile woreda.

 Demographics

 Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 72,882, of whom 35,700 are men and 37,182 women; 5,075, 6.96% are urban inhabitants.
 The majority of the inhabitants were Muslim, with 98.83% reporting that as their religion.